cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 |  Fewer parameters     |            |                      |              |                       |

-13. [1 point] Pounds or grams of carbon are not very intuitive measures.
+13. [0.5 points] Pounds or grams of carbon are not very intuitive measures.
 It can be useful to find points of comparison, emissions due to other common activities to compare to.
 Do some research to find some emissions of other activities to provide a point of reference.
 Are you suprised by the results?
 Why or why not?

-Contributions [1 point]
+Contributions [0.5 points]
 ----

-14. [1 point] Write down each team member's contributions to this lab by filling out the table below.
+14. [0.5 points] Write down each team member's contributions to this lab by filling out the table below.

 | Team Member | Contributions |
 |-------------|---------------|